Why Roof Restoration?

 - Implementing the Seamless Building Systems roof restoration system is half the cost of a roof tear-off, plus there are lower annual maintenance costs and a longer lasting roof.

 - Building owners, property managers, and facility managers are able to achieve cost savings, permanent protection, and peace of mind through the SBS roof restoration system.
 More often than not, a building’s roof is not thought of unless there is an issue.
 Using the SBS roof restoration system allows for problems to be properly addressed, as well as alleviate potential future issues.
 By eliminating the need for tear-offs and the restoration of only materials that have been compromised, SBS is able to save building owners and managers money.

 - The SBS roof restoration system reduces energy costs and extends roof life, as roof temperatures are reduced, HVAC expenses are lowered and less heat enters the building since the roof is cooler.

 - The SBS roof restoration system creates a seamless membrane on the roof that eliminates failure points, there-by lowering annual maintenance costs.

 - A liquid applied membrane helps manufacturers eliminate water-wasting process steps and reduce the use of air-polluting solvents.

-- The SBS restoration system effectively eliminates the replacement of functional roof areas and enables us to keep costs down to save you money.
+- The Seamless Building Systems restoration system effectively eliminates the replacement of functional roof areas and enables us to keep costs down to save you money.
 As industry labor costs increase, the SBS roof restoration system continues to save you money.